 My goal as a tutor is to not only provide students with the subject information they are struggling with, but to also give them the tools that they need in order to succeed in their academics.
 I find that many students, as a result of their struggles in a certain subject or subjects, lack general confidence.
 It is for this reason that I also give myself the role of a mentor to my students.
 My hope is that my efforts to both help my students academically and mentor them, will motivate them to continue to persevere in their academics and personal life.

 My subjects of focus are mathematics, French and Spanish.
 I not only teach these subjects but make it a point to always expand my knowledge of each.
 Outside of academia I enjoy; bike riding, reading novels, reading manga and watching anime, learning new sports such as rock climbing and sailing, watching movies at home or at the movie theater with friends, traveling, listening to and discovering new music, and, to many people's surprise, snakes!

-California State University Long Beach - BA, Human Development
+Undergraduate Degree: California State University-Long Beach - Bachelor in Arts, Human Development

 Hobbies and interests: Bike riding, sailing, rock climbing, reading, watching T.V. and movies, manga and anime, music, drawing, and snakes.